qed-lab/belief-intention-compilation/README.md

 # belief-intention-compilation
 A compiler that will convert Belief and Intentional PDDL into a form that can be handled by an intentional Planner, such as [Glaive](https://nil.cs.uno.edu/projects/glaive/)

-Belief and Intentional PDDL differs from PDDL by supporting 2nd order `(intends character predicate)` and `(believes character predicate)` predicates.
+Belief and Intentional PDDL differs from PDDL by supporting 2nd order `(intends ?character ?predicate)` and `(believes ?character ?predicate)` predicates.
 Intentional PDDL supports actions that a character *tries* and *may fail* at, causing a separate set of failure effects.

 Written by Matthew Christensen and Jennifer Nelson for the following paper: